incepter/react-async-states/packages/docs/docs/api/4-use-async-state.md

 }

 // select from cache selector
-function errorBoundarySelector(state, lastSuccess, cache): E {
+function errorBoundarySelector(state, lastSuccess, cache): S {
   // this requires the cache to be enabled if (cache['user-1-details']) {
     return cache['user-1-details']; // or cache['user-1-details'].data depending or your needs